volkar/nuxt3-ui-sanctum-breeze-auth/README.md

 -   Middleware for users with confirmed emails (enabled by default on dashboard page)
 -   Displays field errors and success messages
 -   Page loading animation and form sending animation
+-   Composable to retrieve data from API with cache
 -   Adaptive main menu
 -   Dark and Light color schemes and switch
 -   Markup and styles styles from [Amethyst Lite](https://github.com/volkar/amethyst-lite)